tompng/ar_sync/README.md

-# ARSync - Reactive Programming with Ruby on Rails
+# ArSync - Reactive Programming with Ruby on Rails

 Frontend JSON data will be synchronized with ActiveRecord.